inuitcss/getting-started/README.md

 ## What is inuitcss?

+inuitcss is an powerful, Sass-based, OOCSS framework designed with scalability and performance in mind.
+It has a tiny footprint (the [Starter Kit]((https://github.com/inuitcss/starter-kit)) comes in at 1KB, gzipped), and can be scaled as much or as little as you need.

+inuitcss provides a solid architectural foundation upon which you can build and size or style of website or app. inuitcss has been used on single-page marketing sites, medium-sized blogs, to full products for the likes of the NHS. inuitcss is what you make of it—it helps you get started, and then gets out of your way.

 inuitcss is a framework in its truest sense.
-It is not a UI Toolkit, with opinionated views on design; it is not one giant download, with hundreds of unnecessary lines of CSS; it is not a 1001-UI-components-plus-the-kitchen-sink, with swathes of bloated rules.
-It is a collection of tiny, composable, configurable, interdependent modules that you can piece together how you want to, when you want to.
+It is not a UI Toolkit, with opinionated views on design; it is not one giant download, with hundreds of unnecessary lines of CSS; it is not a 1001-UI-components-plus-the-kitchen-sink, with loads of bloated rules.
+It is a collection of tiny, composable, configurable, interdependent modules that you can piece together how you want to, when you want to. inuitcss’ focus is less upon the actual code within it, but upon the principles of a solid, scalable CSS architecture.

 Say goodbye to bloated old UI Toolkits and opinionated, monolithic libraries.